pomogaeva/user-story-generator/sprint-reports/README.md

 - **Dev Story Points (With AI)**: Actual effort when developers use AI assistance

 The goal is to see **lower numbers** in the AI column, indicating that AI tools are successfully reducing developer effort and increasing productivity.

+## 🎯 Sprint Filtering Logic

+The system automatically filters out **carry-over issues** from previous sprints to ensure reports reflect only work completed or actively worked on in the current sprint:

+### ✅ What's Included
+- Issues with "In Progress", "For Testing", "Done", or "Dev Review" status
+- Work actively being done in the current sprint
+- New issues created and worked on this sprint

+### ❌ What's Excluded
+- Issues that appeared in previous sprint reports (carry-overs)
+- Issues from previous sprints not actively worked on
+- Issues without story point estimates

+This ensures accurate sprint-by-sprint progress tracking and prevents double-counting of work across multiple sprints.

 ## 🏗️ Project Structure